Skip to main content

 Shelf-Stable Dark Chocolate Ganache

-A professional-grade dark chocolate ganache formulation optimized for 3-week refrigerated shelf life without compromising taste or texture.
+A professional-grade, low-water-activity dark chocolate ganache optimized for extended shelf life — about 3 weeks sealed at cool-room temperature (16–18°C), longer refrigerated — without compromising taste or texture.

 Professional dark chocolate ganache